MaxDiff

-The only paired comparison that cannot be inferred is B vs. C. In a choice, like above, with four items MaxDiff questioning informs on five of six implied paired comparisons.
+The only paired comparison that cannot be inferred is B vs. C. In a choice with four items like above, MaxDiff questioning informs on five of six implied paired comparisons.
 In a choice among five items, MaxDiff questioning informs on seven of ten implied paired comparisons.

-The total amount of known relations between items, can be mathematically expressed as follows: $(2 (N-1))-1)$.
+The total amount of known relations between items can be mathematically expressed as follows: $(2 (N-1))-1)$.
 N represents here the total amount of items.
-The formula, makes it clear that the effectiveness of this method, of assuming relations, drastically decreases as N grows bigger.
+The formula makes it clear that the effectiveness of this method of assuming relations drastically decreases as N grows bigger.

 Overview

 In 1938 Richardson introduced a choice method in which subjects reported the most alike pair of a triad and the most different pair.
 The component of this method involving the most different pair may be properly called "MaxDiff" in contrast to a "most-least" or "best-worst" method where both the most different pair and the direction of difference are obtained.
 Ennis, Mullen and Frijters (1988) derived a unidimensional Thurstonian scaling model for Richardson's method of triads so that the results could be scaled under normality assumptions about the item percepts.

 MaxDiff may involve multidimensional percepts, unlike most-least models that assume a unidimensional representation.
 MaxDiff and most-least methods belong to a class of methods that do not require the estimation of a cognitive parameter as occurs in the analysis of ratings data.
 This is one of the reasons for their popularity in applications.
 Other methods in this class include the 2- and 3-alternative forced choice methods, the triangular method which is a special case of Richardson's method, the duo-trio method and the specified and unspecified methods of tetrads.
 All of these methods have well-developed Thurstonian scaling models as discussed recently in Ennis (2016) which also includes a Thurstonian model for first-last or most-least choice and ranks with rank-induced dependencies.
 There are a number of possible processes through which subjects may make a most-least decision, including paired comparisons and ranking, but it is typically not known how the decision is reached.